-No matter how many precautions you take, having heterosexual intercourse when you're a woman can still feel like you're rolling the dice, especially if you're prone to nervousness — "Sure, we're using condoms/spermicide/the pill/an IUD/are just waving our genitals at each other from across an empty ice skating rink and not touching in any way, but what if something goes wrong and I GET PREGNANT BY ACCIDENT?"
-For those of us invested in this kind of reproductive neurosis, there are only a few days a month when we get a respite from these grinding pregnancy fears — the week we have our period.
+No matter how many precautions you take, having sex can still feel like you're rolling the dice when it comes to pregnancy, especially if you're prone to nervousness — "Sure, we're using condoms/spermicide/the pill/an IUD/are just waving our genitals at each other from across an empty ice skating rink and not touching in any way, but what if something goes wrong and I GET PREGNANT BY ACCIDENT?"
+For those of us invested in this kind of reproductive neurosis, there may only be a few days a month when we get a respite from these grinding pregnancy fears — when we have our periods.
 That red smear on our underoos causes us to release a sigh of relief, because it means that we're not currently pregnant, and we can't get pregnant for the next few days... right?
 RIGHT??!!
 WHY ARE YOU BEING SO QUIET WHEN I AM ASKING YOU AN EXTREMELY IMPORTANT QUESTION???

 Take a second to regroup/splash water on your face/completely reassess your contraceptive practices; then, let's meet back here and go over the bloody details.

 Have you ever told a partner, "We don't have to use any birth control this time, I'm on my period?"
 Well, please STOP IT FOREVER.
 Because you absolutely can get pregnant on your period.
 Also, the decay of our bodies as we age is inevitable, 99.9 percent of all species that have ever lived on Earth are now extinct, and you will never be able to afford to live in an enormous apartment in New York City with your best friend Monica while you work as a waitress, no matter how many adorable chunky highlights you get in your hair.
 EVERYTHING IS AWFUL!
 SORRY!